Zer0-One/libnv-portable/README.md

 A cross-platform userspace version of libnv ported from FreeBSD 12.

+libnv is a library that facilitates the creation of lists of name-value pairs, and the sending of those lists over sockets.

-To build with tests, run `cmake -DTEST=ON . && make`
+To build with tests, run `cmake -DNVP_TEST=ON . && make`.
+To execute tests, run `make test`.

 # Dependencies